ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 ..And sooth where&#x27;er we can:
 &#x27;, iair speech should bind the human mind,
 And love links man to man,
-- But stop not at the gent
+- But stop not at the ge
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/ohi_laing_ver02%2Fdata%2Fsn87076863%2F00296028861%2F1856061201%2F0267.jp2/pct:8.386295,16.626021,11.978447,18.216520/!600,600/0/default.jpg"/>
 </td>